linkedin/css-blocks/packages/@css-blocks/glimmer/README.md

 This integration for css-blocks with Glimmer creates a convention where every component has an associated css-block.
 The classes and states of that block are exposed by default to the template.
-Other blocks are exposed to the template using the `@block-reference` at-rule from within the stylesheet.
+Other blocks are exposed to the template using the `@block` at-rule from within the stylesheet.

 ## Template Syntax